 Stir spoon or Aeropress paddle

-Invert your Aeropress and fill it with hot water to preheat.
+Weigh and grind 14 grams of freshly roasted coffee on a medium-fine setting.
+Assemble your Aeropress in the inverted style and fill it partially with hot water to preheat.

-Place your Aeropress on your scale and tare to 0g.
+Place Aeropress on scale and tare to 0g.

 Start your timer and quickly pour 50 grams of water over the coffee bed.

-At 90 seconds flip the Aeropress onto your mug and steadily press all of the coffee out in an even 15 seconds.
+At 90 seconds flip the Aeropress along with your vessel onto a flat surface and steadily plunge the coffee through.
+This should take about 15 seconds.

 Pour coffee into mugs or a thermal container and enjoy.